regen-network/open-science/socMapping/SOC_MappingGuide.md

 ## Understanding the StockSOC_ExtractPoints.ipynb script

-This script is used to extract Sentinel image data and other layers for a set of soil sample point locations.
-The DN values for each of the image bands and other layers is output as a dictionary of tabular data that can be processed using the \"StockSOC_ProcessPoints\" script.
+This script is used to extract Sentinel image data and other data layers from the Google Earth Engine image archives for a set of soil sample point locations.
+The DN values for each of the image bands and other layers is output as a dictionary of tabular data that can be processed using the \"StockSOC\_ProcessPoints\" script.
 Input files are two ESRI Shapefiles.
 One with the project boundary polygon and the other soil sample points locations.
-A Python pickle file is exported to be input into the \"StockSOC_ProcessPoints\" script.
+A Python pickle file is exported to be input into the \"StockSOC\_ProcessPoints\" script.

 Before running the script there are two sets of dates that need to be entered.
 The first set defines the start and end date for the Sentinel-2